 G. Contractual Agreements

-OHSU recognizes that employers or a third party may pay university tuition and fees on behalf of students.
-These agreements are made between the student and their employer or third party.
-Students are responsible for meeting requirements of agreement such as grades and for any charges not paid by third party.
-Contractual agreements received from a government agency are between the US Government and the university.
-OHSU accepts only third party contracts that are on official company letterhead and include the following billing information: student’s name, tuition quarter and amount paying.
+OHSU recognizes that employers or a third party may pay tuition and/or fees on behalf of students.
+These agreements are made between the student and the employer or third party.
+Students are responsible for meeting the requirements of the agreement such as grades and for any charges not paid by the employer or third party.
+Contractual agreements received from a government agency are between the US Government and OHSU.
+OHSU accepts only third party contracts that are on official company letterhead and include the following billing information: student's name, tuition quarter and amount paying.

 H. Collections Actions

 If the balance is not resolved by the due date, a financial hold will be place on the account.
 Other collection actions on delinquent accounts include: